wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     results: nil
     description: "The 'move' function teleports this entity instantly to the position relative to its current position specified by the given direction and distance.
-    If no distance is specified, 1 Meter is taken as default distance."
+    If no distance is specified, 1 meter is taken as default distance."
     examples:
       - url: Entity/move.md
 ---